-- Reporting Period: January 1st to December 31st. - Processor selection is based on a thorough due diligence process that includes assessment of Recycler Qualification Program approvals. - The downstream material flows are based on information from the Recycler Qualification Program-approved processor's scope of approved materials and processes documents. - The expected end of fate of materials are provided by Recycler Qualification Program-approved processors.
+- Reporting Period: January 1st to December 31st, 2019. - The downstream material flows are based on information from the Recycler Qualification Program-approved processor's scope of approved materials and processes documents. - The expected end of fate of materials are provided by Recycler Qualification Program-approved processors.